rafael-alcocer-caldera/spring-batch-with-xml/README.md

 ## Tests

-In Eclipse use: Run As -> Spring Boot App
+In Eclipse use:

+Run As -> Spring Boot App
-Then open a browser with the following URL: http://localhost:8080/executeJob

-After clicking Enter if the Job is executed correctly you will see a response like this: Job Executed!!
-1501012703389
+or

+Run As -> Java Application

 ## Output Log Example